GShwartz/Week-6/README.md

   - Type in the Machines Username, Machines Password and ROOT Password for the controller.
   - **MAKE SURE THE ENV FILE DOESN'T HAVE THE .
 ATTRIBUTE** (Example: .env)
   - Go get something to eat.
+  - When finished, open a web browser and navigate to http://IP:8080

 ## Troubleshooting
 ### Tested on Ubuntu 20.04